For Immediate Assistance: (815) 626-1131

 You need to arrive at the funeral home or service location at or even before the time specified.
 This way you can be as prepared as possible and not rushing or worried after a late arrival.

-Schilling Funeral Home & Cremation is here if you need more guidance or assistance if when it comes to pallbearers or Amboy, IL funeral homes.
+Schilling Funeral Home & Cremation is here if you need more guidance or assistance if when it comes to pallbearers or Fulton, IL funeral homes.
+There are many different types of funeral services that you can choose from, but few offer the same level or quality as what our company offers.
+We specialize in pallbearerowing and mausoleums to suit your every need!
 Call or visit us today to learn more about what we can do for you in your time of loss.